ianjohngraham/ianjohngraham.github.io/_posts/publish/2017-10-17-5-reasons-to-be-cheerful-about-sitecore-9.md

 <h2>5.
 Dynamic Placeholders</h2>
 Finally one of the most requested features by the Sitecore community has been implemented!

-When working with placeholders in Sitecore you can get your self into a situation where you have a Rendering with a placeholder on it that you need to resuse in multiple places on the page.
+When working with Placeholders you can get your self into a situation where you have a Rendering with a Placeholder on it that you need to resuse in multiple places on the page.
-Because the keys for the placeholders are static and not dynamic this becomes a problem.
+Because the keys for the Placeholders are static and not dynamic this becomes a problem.

 Sitecore 9 contains a new extension method you can use in the <i>SitecoreHelper</i> class to enable unique keys for your placeholders each time they are used on the page.